 Here's What You Need to Make It

-Potatoes: For mashed potatoes, you want to use a starchy potato rather than a waxy variety.
-My favourite is Yukon Gold, but russets will also work perfectly for this recipe.
+Potatoes: For mashed potatoes choose floury potatoes, which have the right amount of starch, rather than a waxy variety like new potatoes.
+My favourite is Yukon Gold, but russet potatoes or red potatoes will also work perfectly for this recipe.

 Cabbage: Because of its dense leaves and sweetness, this recipe works best with regular green cabbage.
 If you want to try it with other cabbage varieties you may have to shorten or even eliminate the cooking time for the cabbage.